diku-dk/su-guides/guides/UMLClassDiagrams/guide.md

     }
 }
 ```
 The dependency arrow is used when a class is dependent on another class without storing the class in a field.
-In the example above `ClassB` depends on `ClassA` in the sense that if you changed `ClassA` such that `Print` did not exist then `ClassB` would break.
-Also since `ClassB` does not store an instance of `ClassA` the dependency is less strong than an aggregation or a composition.
+In the example above, `ClassB` depends on `ClassA` in the sense that if you changed `ClassA` such that `Print` did not exist then `ClassB` would break.
+Also, since `ClassB` does not store an instance of `ClassA`, the dependency is less strong than an aggregation or a composition.
 Below is a diagram expressing the code.

 <p align="center">
   <img src="diagrams/dependency.png" />